project-oak/arcsjs-chromium/README.md

 mutate global state.

 Likewise, for UI, there are layers of protection.
-All UI rendering is done through the *Xen* template system, with no access given to things like DOM, and no direct access to events.
+All UI rendering is done through the template system, with no access given to things like DOM, and no direct access to events.
 Surfaces are isolated through both IFRAMEs and ShadowDom layers.
 Additional filtering may also be done to limit what elements and/or CSS can be used.